Hakeem Jeffries: Democratic Caucus Chair (2018–2022)

 On November 28, 2018, Jeffries defeated California congresswoman Barbara Lee to become chair of the House Democratic Caucus.
-His term began when the new Congress was sworn in on January 3, 2019.
+His term began when the 116th Congress was sworn in on January 3, 2019.
 In this role, he was the fifth-ranking member of the Democratic leadership.

 First impeachment of President Donald Trump

-On January 15, 2020, Jeffries was selected as one of seven House managers presenting the impeachment case against Trump during his trial before the United States Senate.
+On January 15, 2020, Jeffries was selected as one of seven House managers presenting the impeachment case against Donald Trump during his trial before the United States Senate.
 On January 22, 2020, a protester in the Senate gallery interrupted Jeffries by yelling comments at the senators seated a floor below.
 Jeffries quickly responded with a scripture verse, Psalm 37:28, "For the Lord loves justice and will not abandon his faithful ones", before continuing with his testimony.

-During the impeachment hearings, in response to Trump's counsel's rhetorical question “Why are we here?” to the Senate, Jeffries delivered a soliloquy that concluded by quoting Biggie Smalls: "and if you don't know, now you know".
+During the impeachment hearings, in response to Trump's counsel's rhetorical question "Why are we here?", Jeffries delivered a soliloquy that concluded by quoting The Notorious B.I.G.: "and if you don't know, now you know".
 Billboard magazine called it a "noteworthy mic-drop moment".

-House Democratic Leader (2022–)
+House Minority Leader (2022–present)

 With outgoing Speaker Pelosi's endorsement, Jeffries was elected unopposed as House Democratic leader for the 118th Congress in November 2022, becoming the first African American to lead a party caucus in either chamber of Congress.

 118th Congress

+Jeffries delivers speech at the opening day of the 118th congress.